nalloyd2/Connectors-WEX-Parsing/README.md

 **Description**

-Tool to intake a Workflow Execution File (WEX) from Smartsheet Connectors and return a more user friendly output.
+This tool is designed to intake a Workflow Execution File (WEX) from Smartsheet Connectors and return a more user friendly output.
 Note that testing was primarily completed using Jira and Salesforce Connectors.
+I haven't tested every possible combination of configuration so there is a change you may encoutner errors depending on how things are configured.

 **Requirements**

 1. Access to a Smartsheet Connector.
 Smartsheet Connectors are a paid premium add-on for Smartsheet.
 Please reach out to [Smartsheet Sales](https://www.smartsheet.com/contact/sales) to inquire about purchasing Smartsheet / Connectors.
 2. A WEX file downloaded from the Connector.

+**Steps to Obtain a WEX File**

+1. In the Connector dashboard, select the timestamp under the Run Date column of the workflow.
+This will bring you to the workflow run history where you can see any error messages for each run.
+2. Select the timestamp under Last Run for the latest run of the workflow.
+3. On following page, go to the hamburger menu (three horizontal lines in the upper left) and choose Download Workflow Execution Support Info.

 **Output Example**